-Noting the importance of the manuals in guiding staff in the assessment of carbon and non- CO_2 GHGs, it is imperative that they should be prepared in a user friendly language for ease of understanding and assimilation by the targeted users.
+Noting the importance of the manuals in guiding staff in the assessment of carbon and non- $CO_2$ GHGs, it is imperative that they should be prepared in a user friendly language for ease of understanding and assimilation by the targeted users.
 The Review Team is in agreement with KARIs request and recommends that these manuals should be synthesised.

-Noting that nothing been done as stipulated in the project sub component 1.2 (enhance capacity for developing carbon finance proposals), the Review Team recommends that ICRAF urgently address this aspect.
+Noting that very little progressivas been made as stipulated in the project sub component 1.2 (enhance capacity for developing carbon finance proposals), the Review Team recommends that ICRAF urgently address this aspect.